-Santa Claus is in full swing in his Rovaniemi office: there are still some letters to read and the latest packages to pack and then he will be ready to jump on the sled.
+As every year, the most busy moment has come for Santa Claus, and in these days, he is in full swing in his Rovaniemi office: there are still few letters to read and the latest packages to pack and then he will be ready to jump on the sled.

 Beside that, the sprightly old man with the thick white beard using his smartphone and laptop is looking for some nice little place along the route where to stop to be able to refresh his reindeer and take some good selfies with people.